 BS 8605: External Timber Cladding Part 1: Method of specifying.

 This is a relatively new British Standard which was published at the end of 2014.
 It covers aspects that can be controlled by the manufacturer and it provides useful information for those specifying and using timber cladding.
 A Part 2, which will deal with installation best practice, is currently being written.
-Its publication is anticipated late 2017.
+Its publication is anticipated sometime in 202.

 BS EN 14915: Solid wood panelling and cladding – Characteristics, evaluation of conformity and marking.